muratk3n/thirdwave/en/2019/01/capitalism.md

 used to it, especially with the help of public entertainment and political repression.
 Furthermore, examples abound of governments being re-elected that cut social spending and privatize public services [..].
-Concerning environmental deteriora-tion, it proceeds only slowly compared to the human lifespan, so one can deny it while learning to live with it.
+Concerning environmental deterioration, it proceeds only slowly compared to the human lifespan, so one can deny it while learning to live with it.
 Technological advances with which to buy time, such as fracking, can never be ruled out, and, if there are